 Do this till the bed is full.
 Then box and bag the 1 star giveaways.
 Set an immediate date to get these out of the house…like yesterday!
 Place the 3 star keepers back in the closet.
-Separate by slacks, blouse, jackets, skirts, jeans, so forth.
+You don’t have to sort or organize the keepers now.
+Just get them back in the closet.
+Organizing the keepers can come later.
 BEFORE you bring out the next round from the closet, sort the number 2 stars.
 They have to now become a 1 (bye bye) or 3, back in the closet.
 You will have new confidence to toss or save at this point.
 Still having trouble deciding?
-Ask yourself this.
+I ask clients this.
 Is this item wearable with at least 2 other items?
 That usually does the trick.
-Repeat the clearing of your 1 and 3 stars and the bed will be clean ready for the next round.
+At the very least, it leaves only a small amount of one time wear clothes.
+Repeat the clearing of your 1 and 3 stars and the bed will be completely clear and ready for the next round.

 Now, here is where most wardrobe organizer specialist and we differ.
 This does not have to happen all at once.
 Sometimes it is too stressful, even traumatic to go through your entire life of clothing at once.
 Because we all have to sleep at night, we suggest using the bed as your sorting zone.
 It’s a little boost each time it’s cleared off!
 Set a schedule that works for you.
 Once a day, once a week, once a month, once a quarter, and annually after you become a pro!
 When you are ready to design a closet that works from now to eternity, within your budget, you are ready to call us for a digital design consultation for closets.